 After the interview is finished don’t rush away.
 Take time to thank them and talk about yourself.
-It is also the time to discuss the copyright and clearance form (more details in the Copyright and Ethics section of this website).
+It is also the time to discuss the Interview Recording Agreement, sometimes called a copyright and clearance form (more details in the Copyright and Ethics section of this website), which needs to be signed by each interviewee so that the rights and access conditions for the interview are clearly agreed.
 You will often be shown some interesting old photographs or documents.
 Before you leave provide an address or phone number where you can be contacted and make clear whether you will be returning for a follow up interview or not.
 This can avert any unnecessary worry.
 Remember that your visit will often have a major impact on someone who has perhaps never told anyone their memories before.

 Here are some pointers on hard disc drives, now favoured for long-term preservation:

 - Hard disc drives are manufactured to last only a few years.
 In practice, they might last longer, but the notion of a single individual drive as a reliable long-term store is a non-starter.

 - However, drives can successfully be used for long-term storage by replicating data across more than one drive.